tduniec/template-designer-plugin/README.md

 # Backstage Template Designer Plugin

-**From YAML to Canvas — bringing the Democratization of Templates to Backstage.**
+**From YAML to Canvas — simplifying Backstage scaffolding**

 Empowering the **Democratization of Templates** in Backstage 🚀
 Visually **design, connect, and manage** your Backstage scaffolder templates through an **intuitive drag-and-drop interface** — all inside your Backstage instance.
 No YAML complexity.
 No coding required.
-Just creativity.
+Just creativity. **We are breaking the glass!** templating in Backstage made easy! 🚀

 ---